 I was responsible for the BST work in Benalla Division for about three years leading up to my temporary transfer to Head Office to obtain Bridge Design experience.
 Mr Gibbs (DE) encouraged all his engineers to become qualified Municipal Engineers as we were often dealing with local council engineers in respect to works on declared Main Roads that were under the care and management of Municipalities.
 Getting this qualification involved passing examinations set by the Municipal Engineers Board and achieving their required amount of practical experience in road and bridge design and construction.
 I passed the necessary examinations for Road and Street Design and for Powers & Duties of Municipal Engineers as set by the Municipal Engineers Board and my work in the CRB at Benalla qualified me in all except Bridge Design.
 To obtain this it was necessary for me to transfer to Bridge Division at Head Office for at least 3 to 4 months which I did in mid-1959.

 At the time that I came down to HQ there was no immediate vacancy in the Municipal Bridge Design section (run by Mr Phil Reed) so I spent about a month temporarily attached to the Traffic and Location (T&L) Section, at that time headed by Neil Guerin (I think).
 The CRB Headquarters staff at that time we were located at the Melbourne Exhibition Building and the Chief Engineers Branch was housed in the 'Tin Sheds' at the back of the north end of the building in Rathdown St Carlton.
 During this short stay in T&L I was mostly occupied on documentation and analysis of the Boards Annual March Traffic Census.
 This census of traffic flow involved 12 hour manual counts of all vehicles passing through a given location (mostly road intersections) from 7:00AM to 7:00PM on the 2nd Tuesday in March each year.
 The count classified the vehicles counted into cars, trucks: rigid or articulated 2-axle or 3 axle or 4 axle etc. farm machinery, horse drawn vehicles, motor cycles, bicycles and at some locations included pedestrian counts.
 The census results were published in a large book format and available to anyone who wanted this information and at no cost.
-The census continued through to about the early 1970's when as Assistant Traffic Engineer I introduced a more statistically robust traffic counting regime using both manual and automatic counting machines involving pneumatic rubber (road) tubes and inductive loop detectors, as well as some manual counting of turning movements at important intersections.
+The census date, the 2nd Tuesday in March, was considered to be the best choice of an Average Day for the year.
+This census continued through to about the early 1970's when as Assistant Traffic Engineer I introduced a more statistically robust traffic counting regime using both manual and automatic counting machines involving pneumatic rubber (road) tubes and inductive loop detectors, as well as some manual counting of turning movements at important intersections.